A positivity property in the based ring of the lowest two-sided cell: Other two-sided cells

 Let $t_w=V(\lambda_r)t_d$ for $V(\lambda_r)\in R(\GL_r)$.
 Then the Plancherel theorem again gives, by \cite[Rem.
 5.6]{AubertPlymen}, and the reasoning of Section \ref{subsection proof of thm for dc0},

 where $\X(M_\cc)\cdot\omega$ is the orbit of $\omega$ under the action of unramified characters of $M_\cc$, as recalled for instance in \cite[\S 2.2.3]{Plancherel}.
-Between the first and second lines, we rewrote the integral to be over the tempered principal series of $\GL_r(F')$, where $F'$ is any degree $m$ unramified extension of $F$.
-Between the second and third lines, we rescaled the Plancherel measure of $\GL_r(F')$ to give $\GL_r(\Oo_{F'})$ unit volume, and applied our trick from the proof of Theorem \ref{thm K theory formulas}.
+Between the first and second lines, we rewrote the integral to be over the tempered principal series of $\GL_r(F')$, where $F'$ is any degree $m$ unramified extension of $F$, and rescaled the Haar measure of $\GL_r(F')$ to give $\GL_r(\Oo_{F'})$ unit volume, thereby rescaling the Plancherel measure.
+Between the second and third lines, we applied our trick from the proof of Theorem \ref{thm K theory formulas}.
 The last equality follows as in the proof of Corollary \ref{cor KL}. \end{proof} \begin{rem} Whenever $M_\cc$ has blocks of different sizes, the coincidence \eqref{eqn mu coincidence} of $\mu$-functions fails. \end{rem}

 \begin{rem} If $\lambda_r$ is spiral for $\GL_r$, in particular if $r=2$, the Kazhdan-Lusztig polynomial $P^{\GL_r}_{0,\lambda_r}$ is trivial. \end{rem}